 France reports 78 more coronavirus deaths in 24 hours, total toll 450: official

-He said 5,226 people had been hospitalised with the virus, with 1,300 of them in intensive care.
+He said that 5,226 people had been hospitalized with the virus, with 1,300 of them in intensive care.
 "Half of the patients in intensive care are under 60," he said, warning that the epidemic can hit "young adults" too.

+The French from Tuesday were ordered to stay at home except for essential purposes, a lockdown set to last an initial two weeks, but expected to be extended in a bid to halt COVID-19.
+"The confinement aims to slow strongly the spread of the virus," said Salomon.

+"The effects of the confinement are not immediate -- as you know the period of the incubation of the virus is from 2-14 days," he said, warning that people in isolation who currently feel well could still be infected.
+"We expect a peak of at between five-eight days, but it will be between 10-22 days before we see how effective the changes in behavior have been."
+He also warned the French not to contemplate taking weekend trips outside of big cities which risked further spreading the virus nationwide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)